 Former Quarry: In the summer of 1995, 80,000 cubic yards of sediment and soil were excavated and consolidated in Landfills 2 and 3.

 Base-wide Groundwater: The cleanup plan for base-wide groundwater was completed in September 1999 and focused on about 2,000 acres in the industrial area of the former base.
-Cleanup included institutional controls to prevent uncontrolled use and consumption of groundwater, provisional water supplies, long-term groundwater quality monitoring, five-year reviews, and groundwater management zones.
+Cleanup included institutional controls within defined groundwater management zones (GMZ) to prevent uncontrolled use and consumption of groundwater, provisional water supplies, long-term groundwater quality monitoring, five-year reviews, and groundwater management zones.

 What Is the Current Site Status?

-Department of Environmental Protection and EPA each have assigned roles for investigating the site and doing the cleanup at the former base’s roughly 9,000 acres.
+The Maine Department of Environmental Protection and EPA each have assigned roles for overseeing the Air Force's cleanup at the former base’s roughly 9,000 acres.
 All removal and remedial decisions have been made for the 54 sites identified on the former base.
 All Superfund design and construction activities have also been completed.
-Operation and maintenance and long-term monitoring activities are done by the Air Force.
+Operation and maintenance and long-term monitoring activities are being conducted by the Air Force.